Edolphus Towns: Caucus memberships

+Later career

+After leaving Congress, Towns became a senior advisor for the government relations and lobbying firm Gray Global Advisors.

 Personal life

 Towns is married to the former Gwendolyn Forbes and they reside in the Cypress Hills section of Brooklyn.
 They have two children, Darryl (who had served in the New York State Assembly but vacated his seat to become commissioner and chief executive of New York State Homes and Community Renewal agency when appointed by Gov. Andrew Cuomo) and Deidra, who ran in special election to replace her brother, on a self-created ticket, Community First.

 He is a distant cousin of White House correspondent April Ryan.